Wondering about the History of Halloween, Halloween history? Its roots go back many centuries ago. Find out more about Halloween. Read till the end.

 "Jack-o'-lantern" originates from Irish Stingy Jack and not Pumpkins.

 The most famous image you associate with Halloween is undoubtedly the jack-o'-lantern.
-Traditionally, it is made up of pumpkin carving and lighting it up from the inside (creepy, right?).
+Traditionally, it is made up of Halloween pumpkin carving and lighting it up from the inside (creepy, right?).
 However, the story is different in reality, and the first jack-o-lantern was carved out of turnips.
 Jack-o-lanterns are named after Jack, an Irish legend who convinced the devil to turn into a coin.

 Trick-or-treating started from 'Souling.'